 The essence of telecom networks

 Above, we discussed the most primitive data transmission condition.
 In our example, only two stations were involved in the data exchange process.
-But as trends in the telecommunication industry demonstrate, multiple stations can take part in the telecom process, performing the role of receiver and sender simultaneously.
-This arrangement connecting all the components together and ensuring data exchange is called a telecom network.
+But as trends in the telecommunications industry demonstrate, multiple stations can take part in the telecom process, performing the role of receiver and sender simultaneously.
+This arrangement, connecting all the components together and ensuring data exchange, is called a telecom network.

 The electrical signal due to which data is transmitted across the network is called a carrier.
 Carriers are enabled with the help of some form of modulation, which is usually digital modulation.